Ensure your online account is up to date in case of postal disruption. Update your account here.

 - Transportation of vehicles or trailers from one place to another where there is no mechanical issue.
 This includes moving trailers from one campground to another or to a residence.
 Destination trailers or park model trailers are not covered under any level of CAA membership.

-- Service to a vehicle/trailer deemed, by the service provider, as unsafe and not roadworthy, or in an advanced state of disrepair.
+- Service to a vehicle/trailer deemed, by CAA or its contractor, as unsafe and not roadworthy, or in an advanced state of disrepair.

-- Service to a vehicle displaying advertisements or logos, so as to appear (in the service provider's sole judgment) to be used in connection with a business.
+- Service to a vehicle displaying advertisements or logos, so as to appear (in the service provider's sole judgment) to be used in connection with a business for commercial use.

 - Cost of parts, labour, and repairs.